Overview: The Association & Council

 - Approve the budget of the association annually.

-- Delegate permissions allowing components of the Libra Association to perform their respective duties — for example, the permission to mint Libra, to mint Libra Investment Tokens, or to pay a Founding Member from the incentive pool.
+- Delegate permissions allowing components of the Libra Association to perform their respective duties — for example, the permission to mint Libra or to pay a Founding Member from the incentive pool.

 - Publish recommendations on behalf of the association suggesting that Libra clients should change the rules by which they determine the Libra Blockchain ledger, commonly known as a “hard fork.”
 This will allow the council to propose breaking changes to the Libra protocol or resolve a situation where compromised validator nodes have resulted in many signed versions of the Libra Blockchain.